Ice-Citron/OpenGL-Series/README - Notes/Notes [EP10-EP12].md

     In this example, the shader program is first activated.
 Then, the location of the u_Color uniform is retrieved.
 The uniform is set to a red color using glUniform4f.
 After setting the uniform, the draw call is made.
 Finally, glfwSwapInterval(1) is used to synchronize with the monitor's refresh rate.

+-- Notes on glClear(GL_COLOR_BUFFER_BIT);

+    Code:

+            GLCall(glClear(GL_COLOR_BUFFER_BIT));

+    // is an OpenGL function call that clears the color buffer of the current framebuffer.
+When this function is executed, it clears the window to the color that was previously set by glClearColor.

+    // Here's a breakdown of what's happening:

+        1. glClear: This is the OpenGL function used to clear buffers to preset values.
+It can clear the color buffer, depth buffer, stencil buffer, or any combination of these.

+        2. GL_COLOR_BUFFER_BIT: This is a constant passed to glClear that specifies which buffer to clear.
+In this case, it indicates that only the color buffer should be cleared.
+If you wanted to clear the depth buffer as well, you would use glClear(GL_COLOR_BUFFER_BIT | GL_DEPTH_BUFFER_BIT);.

+    // When the glClear function is called with the GL_COLOR_BUFFER_BIT, it sets the entire color buffer to the same value, which is the color set by glClearColor (if glClearColor has been called before).
+This is typically done at the beginning of each frame in the rendering loop to reset the color buffer and prepare for a new set of rendering commands.
 -------------------------------------------------------------------------------------

+// Final note [9/2/2024] - The OpenGL State Machine knows what is what in a VBO, in terms of its vertex attributes, is due to the shaders, for example the vertex shader, with "layout(location = 0) in vec4 position;" and "gl_Position = position;" tells OpenGL state machine what is what.